Trace Systoles and Sink Constant

+To finish the proof, we need to consider the case where there does not exist a locally minimal pants decomposition.
+In that case, we consider any decomposition $\mathcal{P}_0$ and construct a sequence of pants decomposition $(\mathcal{P}_n)$ with the following property : Each pants decomposition $\mathcal{P}_{n+1}$ is constructed from $\mathcal{P}_n$ by changing one of the curve of $\mathcal{P}_n$ for a curve with a smaller trace (which can always be done as at least one of the curve does not realize the trace systole of the subsurface it defines), and keeping the two other curves of $\mathcal{P}_n$ unchanged.

-Now we just need to treat the case $(2)$.
-In that case, the sequence of absolute values of traces of the curves in the pants decomposition are decreasing and bounded, so they converge.
-So we can consider that for any $\varepsilon > 0$ there is a step $n$ such that the pants decomposition satisfies that each pants curve is within $\varepsilon$ of the trace systole of the corresponding subsurface.
+In that case, the sequences of absolute values of traces of the curves in the pants decomposition are decreasing and are bounded below by $0$, so they converge.
+So we can infer that for any $\varepsilon > 0$ there is exists $n$ such that the pants decomposition $\mathcal{P}_n$ has the property that each pants curve is within $\varepsilon$ of the trace systole of its corresponding subsurface.

-In that case one can infer that \begin{itemize} \item The two shortest curves $\a$ and $\d$ of that pants decomposition are non-separating. \item In the four-holed sphere obtained by cutting along $\a$ and $\d$, we have a sink $(X,Y,Z)$ such that $X$ corresponds to a separating curve, and $2 < a < d < z+\varepsilon < |y| + \varepsilon$. \end{itemize} So we can reproduce the same computations with the additional $\varepsilon$, and we can see that when $\varepsilon$ is small enough, the final inequalities still hold.
+For $\varepsilon$ sufficiently small, this is sufficient to infer that : \begin{itemize} \item The two shortest curves $\a$ and $\d$ of that pants decomposition are non-separating. \item In the four-holed sphere obtained by cutting along $\a$ and $\d$, we have a sink $(X,Y,Z)$ such that $X$ corresponds to a separating curve, and $2 < a < d < z+\varepsilon < |y| + \varepsilon$. \end{itemize} So we can reproduce the same computations as before with an additional $\varepsilon$, and we can see that when $\varepsilon$ is small enough, the final strict inequalities still hold.

 \end{proof}